FortiGate

 Issue these commands for a more granular view of mismatched VDOMs:

-diag sys ha checksum show <vdom_name>
+diagnose sys ha checksum show <vdom_name>

-diag sys ha checksum show <global>
+diagnose sys ha checksum show <global>

 For the above example, the only relevant output will come from the following:

-diag sys ha checksum show Cust-A
+diagnose sys ha checksum show Cust-A

 Once the object that is not matching is determined on both cluster units, run the following command, replacing <object_name> with the actual object name:

-diag sys ha checksum show Cust-A <object_name>
+diagnose sys ha checksum show Cust-A <object_name>

-This will show where in the object the differences are and look at that specific place in the config for differences.
+This will show where in the object the differences are, and look at that specific place in the config for differences.

-For example, to display system related configuration checksums in the root VDOM or log-related checksums in the global configuration:
+Use the grep option as well to only display checksums for parts of the configuration.
+For example, to display system-related configuration checksums in the root VDOM or log-related checksums in the global configuration:

 diagnose sys ha checksum show root | grep system